 Most people use the word “stomach” to refer to the body below the chest and above the pelvis.
 The medical word for this area, though, is “abdomen.”
 What you might call a stomachache, doctors call abdominal pain because the stomach is only one of many organs in the abdomen, including the small intestine, large intestine or colon, and pancreas.

-Stomach cancer should not be confused with other cancers that can occur in the abdomen—these cancers have different symptoms, different outlooks, and different treatments.
+Stomach cancer should not be confused with other cancers that can occur in the abdomen—these cancers have different symptoms, different outlooks, and different cancer treatments.

 The stomach is a sac-like organ that holds food and starts to digest it by secreting gastric juice.
 The food and gastric juice are mixed and then emptied into the first part of the small intestine called the duodenum.